Data Support Services (pilot)

 Benefits to journals

-Springer Nature’s Research Data team (ResearchData@springernature.com) are available to answer questions about the Data Support Services and general questions about our research data policies.
+Through our free Research Data Helpdesk, Springer Nature’s Research Data team (ResearchData@springernature.com) are available to answer all and any questions about the Data Support Services and general questions about our research data policies.

 1. What are the Data Support Services?